Bacillus thuringiensis: Insect resistance

-Multiple insects have developed a resistance to B. thuringiensis.
 In November 2009, Monsanto scientists found the pink bollworm had become resistant to the first-generation Bt cotton in parts of Gujarat, India - that generation expresses one Bt gene, Cry1Ac.
 This was the first instance of Bt resistance confirmed by Monsanto anywhere in the world.
-Monsanto responded by introducing a second-generation cotton with multiple Bt proteins, which was rapidly adopted.
 Bollworm resistance to first-generation Bt cotton was also identified in Australia, China, Spain, and the United States.
 Additionally, resistance to Bt was documented in field population of diamondback moth in Hawaii, the continental US, and Asia.
+Monsanto responded by introducing a second-generation cotton with multiple Bt proteins, which was rapidly adopted.
 Studies in the cabbage looper have suggested that a mutation in the membrane transporter ABCC2 can confer resistance to Bt Cry1Ac.